How to Have a Meaningful Wedding in 2020

 Serve Your Favorite Food

 A smaller guest list and non-traditional venue gives you the freedom to do several things that you may not be able to do under normal circumstances.
-Serving your favorite food is a great way to ensure an extra-meaningful wedding, whether it's getting your favorite restaurant to cater the affair, hiring a food truck instead of a caterer, or turning your reception into a backyard barbecue.
-Having less people to feed allows you to be more creative and spend more money per person to choose the food that you most prefer.
+Serving your favorite food and drinks is a great way to ensure an extra-meaningful wedding.
+Whether that means ordering your favorite bottle of wine, getting your favorite restaurant to cater the affair, hiring a food truck instead of a caterer, or turning your reception into a backyard barbecue, having fewer mouths to feed allows you to be more creative and spend more money per person to choose the food that you most prefer.

 At Rustic and Main, we're all about crafting one-of-a-kind wedding bands that reflect your unique love story.
-Contact us today to learn more about how you can get meaningful rings to match your meaningful wedding, no matter what's going on in the world around you.
+Email us at firstname.lastname@example.org to learn more about how you can get meaningful rings to match your meaningful wedding, no matter what's going on in the world around you.